 Treating Pelvic Floor Disorders

-Fortunately, most pelvic floor disorders can be reversed with treatment.
+Most pelvic floor disorders can be reversed with treatment.
 Because these conditions vary in degree of severity from woman to woman, and have different causes, treatment can range from simple lifestyle changes to more complex surgery.
-Here’s an overview of some of today’s treatment options:
+The treatment options include:

 Nonsurgical treatments

-- Pelvic floor physical therapy: This involves biofeedback and exercises (including Kegel exercises) to encourage relaxation and strengthening of the muscles of the lower pelvis
+- Pelvic floor physical therapy: Includes biofeedback and exercises (including Kegel exercises) to relax and strengthen the muscles in the lower pelvis

-- Injections for bladder control problems: Bulking agents can be injected near the bladder neck and urethra to thicken the tissues and narrow the bladder opening
+- Bladder injections: Bulking agents are injected near the bladder neck and urethra to help narrow the bladder opening and reduce leakage

-- Medication: Medication may be prescribed to treat certain bladder control problems or to prevent loose stools or frequent bowel movements
+- Medications: May be prescribed to treat certain bladder control problems or to prevent loose stools or frequent bowel movements

-- Vaginal pessary: This plastic device is inserted into the vagina to help support the pelvic organs; it is used to treat some types of prolapse and improve bladder control
+- Vaginal pessary: A small device is inserted into the vagina to support the pelvic organs; it is used to treat some types of prolapse and improve bladder control

 Surgical treatments

-- For bowel incontinence: Surgery may be needed to repair a damaged anal sphincter muscle or repair certain types of prolapse.
-Learn more here [LINK to Bowel Incontinence page].
+- For bowel incontinence: Repairs a damaged anal sphincter muscle or corrects certain types of prolapse

-To learn more about the resources available for diagnosing and treating pelvic floor disorders at Cooper or to request an appointment, please call 800.8.COOPER (800.826.6737).
+To learn more about diagnosing and treating pelvic floor disorders at Cooper or to schedule an appointment with one of our experts, please call 800.8.COOPER (800.826.6737).